519 672 2121

 Close mobile menu

 TikTok is one of the largest social media companies in Canada and globally.
+It operates a social media platform that allows users to create, view, and interact with personalized video content.
 This class action alleges that TikTok generates revenue primarily through advertising, which it delivers by tracking and profiling its users—many of whom are children and teens—and using massive amounts of their sensitive information without their knowledge or adequate consent for advertising and content personalization purposes.
+The claim raises concerns about whether TikTok’s data practices comply with Canadian privacy laws.

 Here are a few things you might want to know if you or your child uses or has used TikTok.

-By default, TikTok opts its users into sharing certain personal identifiers with it, such as IP address and cookies, which allows it to track your behaviour both on and off the platform, especially when you engage with advertisers on the Internet.
-It is this information that allows TikTok to target you with advertisements or personalize content when you use the platform.
+By default, TikTok opts its users into sharing certain personal identifiers with it, such as IP addresses and cookies, which allows it to track your behaviour both on and off the platform, especially when you engage with advertisers on the Internet.
+This type of tracking may occur without users fully realizing the scope or extent of the data being collected.
+It is this information that allows TikTok to target you with advertisements or personalized content when you use the platform.
 It is important to review your privacy settings when registering an account or using TikTok for the first time.
+Regularly reviewing privacy and security settings can help users limit data sharing, although it may not eliminate all tracking.

-3. You may be a Class Member in this privacy class action
+3. You may be eligible to participate in the TikTok privacy class action

 The action has not yet been certified.
-As part of the certification process, the court will determine whether the action can appropriately proceed as a class action.
+As part of the certification process, the court will determine whether the action can appropriately proceed as a class action lawsuit against TikTok.

 How Siskinds can help

 If you or someone you know is concerned about your privacy rights in relation to TikTok, Siskinds may be able to help.
-Contact us for more information or to receive a free consultation.
-Visit the TikTok Privacy class action page, click “Join” to complete the form at the bottom of the page, or call 1.800.461.6166.
+We have experience in privacy and class action litigation, and represent individuals whose personal information may have been improperly collected or used.
+Contact us for more information or to receive a free consultation at [email protected] or 1.800.461.6166.
+If you want updates on the class action, visit the TikTok Privacy class action page and click “join” to complete the form at the bottom of the page.

-This article was written by Stefani Cuberovic (class action lawyer) and Eric Charters (articling student).
+This article was written with the assistance of Eric Charters (articling student).

 News & Views